Narva Estonia – Visiting the outer border of the EU with Russia

 Table of content

-Narva Estonia is certainly not the most beautiful of all the cities in the country.
-Located in the very northeast of Estonia, it also ekes out a bit of a shadowy existence.
-In a way, the city is divided into two parts.
-The river that gave the city its name and flows into the Baltic Sea a little north of the city forms the EU’s external border here, splitting Estonian Narva from the much smaller Russian Ivangorod.
-In this article, we’ll take a closer look at this unusual city and show you what life is like today in Estonia’s third-largest city (approx. 55,000 inhabitants) with its 95% Russian-speaking population.
-And if you are interested in the northeast of Estonia in general, just click here.
+Narva is certainly not the most beautiful of all Estonian cities.
+Located in the far north-east of Estonia, it also lives an existence in the shadow of other places in the country.
+The city is divided into two parts.
+The river that gave the city its name and flows into the Baltic Sea north of the city forms the EU’s external border here and divides the Estonian Narva from the much smaller Russian Ivangorod.
+In this article, we take a closer look at this unusual city and show you what life is like today in the third largest Estonian city (approx. 55,000 inhabitants) with its 95 percent Russian-speaking population.
+And if you’re interested in the north-east of Estonia in general, just click here.

 narva estonia

-Witness to history: The Hermman Castle (picture by Thorsten Altheide)
+Witness to history: the Hermmansfeste (Image: Thorsten Altheide)

 The troubled history of Narva